qq1012510777/cuDFNsys/README.md

 _cuDFNsys_ is an open-source CUDA library (under the GPL license) for DFN generations.
 It is also able to simulate flow (steady-state) and particle transport in DFNs, based on the mixed hybrid finite element method and particle tracking algorithm. _cuDFNsys_ contains around 10 000 lines of codes (counted on June 29th, 2023).

-_cuDFNsys_ does not support the GUI and can only run on Ubuntu. _cuDFNsys_ is not friendly to users unfamiliar with Linux, C++, Make and CMake.
+_cuDFNsys_ does not support the GUI and can only run on Ubuntu.

 <p align="center">
   <img width="500" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">